benjaminlandry/learnxinyminutes-docs/python3.html.markdown

 len(li)  # => 6

-# Tuples are like lists but are immutable.
+# Tuples are like lists, but are immutable and unchangeable.
 tup = (1, 2, 3)
 tup[0]      # => 1
 tup[0] = 3  # Raises a TypeError